amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

-Notice that the route for the method is equal to the name specified in the binding configuration.

 An alternative scenario is that something goes wrong while your application is handling the trigger.
 In that case, you can return an HTTP status code other than `200 OK` (for instance `500 Error`).
 If the binding offers at least once delivery guarantees, the Dapr sidecar will retry the trigger when that happens.
 Check out [the documentation of the different bindings](https://github.com/dapr/docs/tree/master/concepts/bindings) to see whether they offer at least once or exactly once delivery guarantees.

 ### Output bindings